The business and our philosophies

 We’re not a national chain exploiting the market.
 Tiggys Place is where quality and value come together.
 As a family-owned, private company, with no need to appease outside investors, we have the advantage of being able to offer a comprehensive range of quality products, including a good mix of brands and variants, at the right price by following a ‘Best Value’ principle.
 This means we aim to take the profitability out of the industry in favour of the consumer through keen product pricing.

 We genuinely care.
 We want to make the most nutritious food more affordable and we want to sell ethical products that have the animals in mind.
 We like that we are providing products that go some way to help nurture your pets.
 If you’re not interested in the foods we sell hopefully we can supply you with some great value treats and accessories instead.
 We offer ‘tried and tested’ goods based on years of first hand experience from suppliers we trust.
 We hope we have found the right balance of quality products and reasonable pricing.

 Education over Profits - We advocate everyone’s right to make an informed choice

 More and more people regard their pets as family members , subsequently more and more owners are looking to feed food that is comparable in quality to what they are eating themselves.
-As a business that cares about animals we find ourselves in a constant state of helping, we have the power to enhance a pet's well being simply by helping owners become aware of what they are putting in their bowl.
+We have the ability to enhance a pet's well being simply by becoming aware of what we are putting in their bowl/s.